 Both programs are effective for different individuals at different times in their lives.
 For example, a patient may decide to attend inpatient treatment, and once the program is over, move on to an outpatient facility as aftercare.
 But depending on your situation, one may be more effective than the other.

 - According to the medical journal Psychiatric Quarterly, individuals with “high psychiatric severity” usually fare better in inpatient care.
-This includes people suffering from comorbid mental disorders, like depression, anxiety disorders, or schizophrenia, in addition to their addictions.
+This includes people suffering from co-occurring mental disorders, like depression, anxiety disorders, or schizophrenia, in addition to their addictions.

 - People without a strong social support system also often require inpatient care in order to safely recover.
 In this case, the doctors, nurses, therapists, and other patients in the facility become the individual’s support system.

 - Those who are suffering from severe addictions in addition to any other issues may choose inpatient care, simply because it provides 24-hour surveillance and a controlled environment in which the individual can heal.

 If any of these factors apply to you, inpatient treatment may be the best choice, although it is important to look at the entire picture of your recovery when choosing a treatment option.